Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Browser Extensions

+((Intro))
+A **browser extension** is a small software module for customizing a web browser.
+Extensions enable users to tailor browser functionality and behavior to individual needs or preferences.
+They are built on web technologies such as HTML, JavaScript, and CSS.
+The benefits of browser extensions include:

+- **Enhanced Functionality:** Add new features to the browser or enhance the functionality of web pages.
+Examples include ad-blocking, improved download managers, or integrating other software features.
+- **Customized User Experience:** Allow users to personalize the browsing experience, from changing the appearance of web pages to managing tab behavior, thus improving productivity and ease of use.
+- **Improved Accessibility:** Provide tools that help users with specific needs or preferences navigate the internet more easily, such as text-to-speech, enhanced contrast modes, or content reorganization.

+Browser extensions are widely used by individuals to increase productivity, secure browsing activities, and enhance the overall internet experience by adding functionalities that are not natively provided by browsers.
+((Intro))

 - [Decentraleyes](https://decentraleyes.org/) Protects against tracking with a local CDN (Content Delivery Network) emulation.
 - [Privacy Badger](https://privacybadger.org/) Automatically learns to block invisible trackers.
 - [uBlock Origin](https://github.com/gorhill/uBlock) !star2!
 An efficient blocker for Chromium and Firefox.
 Fast and lean.